Last Updated 18/07/2022.

 Before I start I want to say that we like Sauraha a lot and we’re glad we came.
-Chitwan National Park is doing some superb conservation work and animal numbers are increasing impressively.
-We just want to warn you that you’re quite likely to not see any large wildlife on your jeep safari or other expensive day in the park, but the tame rhino in Sauraha, he should be around.
-Let us tell you about our 3 day visit to Chitwan National Park, Nepal and Sauraha.
-Sauraha is a place I never want to leave.
+Chitwan National Park Nepal is doing some superb conservation work and animal numbers are increasing impressively.
+We just want to warn you that you’re quite likely to not see any large wildlife on your jeep safari or other expensive day in the park, but the local tame rhino in Sauraha, he should be around.
+Let us tell you about our 3-day visit to Chitwan Nepal our Chitwan Safari and Sauraha.
+Find out why Sauraha is a place I never wanted to leave.

 We did plenty of research before we hopped on the bus to Chitwan from Kathmandu.
 Just about everything I read told us that rhino sightings were almost guaranteed within the park but that tiger sightings were incredibly rare.

 Both animals are present in good numbers, over 600 rhino, over 100 tigers, plus there are bears, wild elephant and more.
 I saw mongoose mentioned as guaranteed sightings, we like mongoose.
 So we figured we should go.

 Indian rhino are incredible animals and to see them in the wild would be amazing, even if we lucked out on the tigers.
 But it turned out that all we saw on the day was, well, nothing much.